 Involuntary sleep episodes are sometimes very brief, lasting no more than seconds at a time.
 As many as 40 percent of people with narcolepsy are prone to automatic behavior during such “microsleeps.”
 Automatic behavior involves performing a task during a short period of sleep but without any apparent interruption.
 During these episodes, people are usually engaged in habitual, essentially "second nature" activities such as taking notes in class, typing, or driving.
 They cannot recall their actions, and their performance is almost always impaired.
 Their handwriting may, for example, degenerate into an illegible scrawl, or they may store items in bizarre locations and then forget where they placed them.
 If an episode occurs while driving, individuals may get lost or have an accident.

-Cataplexy is a sudden loss of muscle tone that leads to feelings of weakness and a loss of voluntary muscle control.
+Cataplexy is a sudden loss of muscle tone while the person is awake that leads to feelings of weakness and a loss of voluntary muscle control.
 Attacks can occur at any time during the waking period, with individuals usually experiencing their first episodes several weeks or months after the onset of EDS.
 But in about 10 percent of all cases, cataplexy is the first symptom to appear and can be misdiagnosed as a seizure disorder.
 Cataplectic attacks vary in duration and severity.
 The loss of muscle tone can be barely perceptible, involving no more than a momentary sense of slight weakness in a limited number of muscles, such as mild drooping of the eyelids.
-The most severe attacks result in a complete loss of tone in all voluntary muscles, leading to total physical collapse during which individuals are unable to move, speak, or keep their eyes open.
+The most severe attacks result in a complete loss of tone in all voluntary muscles, leading to physical collapse during which individuals are unable to move, speak, or keep their eyes open.
 But even during the most severe episodes, people remain fully conscious, a characteristic that distinguishes cataplexy from seizure disorders.
 Although cataplexy can occur spontaneously, it is more often triggered by sudden, strong emotions such as fear, anger, stress, excitement, or humor.
 Laughter is reportedly the most common trigger.

 The loss of muscle tone during a cataplectic episode resembles the interruption of muscle activity that naturally occurs during REM sleep.
 A group of neurons in the brain stem halts activity during REM sleep, inhibiting muscle movement.
 Using an animal model, scientists have learned that this same group of neurons becomes inactive during cataplectic attacks, a discovery that provides a clue to at least one of the neurological abnormalities contributing to human narcoleptic symptoms.

-While some individuals with narcolepsy have no difficulties falling asleep at night, most experience difficulties staying asleep.
+While individuals with narcolepsy have no difficulties falling asleep at night, most experience difficulties staying asleep.
 Sleep may be disrupted by insomnia, vivid dreaming, sleep talking, acting out while dreaming, and periodic leg movements.

 After developing narcolepsy, many individuals suddenly gain weight, a side effect that can be prevented by active treatment.

+A physical exam can rule out or identify a condition that may be causing the symptoms.
 A battery of specialized tests, which can be performed in a sleep disorders clinic, is usually required before a diagnosis can be confirmed.

 Two tests in particular are essential in confirming a diagnosis of narcolepsy: the polysomnogram (PSG) and the multiple sleep latency test (MSLT).
 The PSG is an overnight test that takes continuous multiple measurements while the individual is asleep to document abnormalities in the sleep cycle.
 It records heart and respiratory rates, electrical activity in the brain using electroencephalography, and nerve activity in muscles through electromyography.
 A PSG can help reveal whether REM sleep occurs at abnormal times in the sleep cycle and can rule out the possibility that an individual's symptoms result from another condition.